mirage/mirage-www/tmpl/blog/functoria.md

-For the last two months, I have been at OCaml Labs for "holidays" with the grand task of "fixing the mirage tool".

-I'm happy to present [Functoria](https://github.com/Drup/Functoria), a library to create arbitrary mirage-like DSLs.
-Functoria is independent from Mirage and will replace all the core engine that was bolted on the mirage tool until now.
+For the last two months, I've been working on improving the `mirage` tool and I'm happy to present [Functoria](https://github.com/mirage/functoria), a library to create arbitrary Mirage-like DSLs.
+Functoria is independent from `mirage` and will replace the core engine, which was somewhat bolted on to the tool until now.

-The bad news is that it's going to break some (little) things.
-To see the breaking changes and how to fix them, consult [the breaking changes page](../docs/breaking-changes).
+This introduces a few breaking changes so please consult the [the breaking changes page](../docs/breaking-changes) to see what is different and how to fix things if needed.

-The good news is that it will be much more simple to use and much more flexible.
+The good news is that it will be much more simple to use, much more flexible, and will even produce pretty pictures!
-And it produces pretty pictures.

 ## Keys

-A [much][] [demanded][] [feature][] is the ability to define so-called bootvars.
+A [much][] [demanded][] [feature][] has been the ability to define so-called bootvars.
-Bootvars are variables which value would be set either at configure time or at startup time.
+Bootvars are variables where the value is set either at configure time or at startup time.

 [much]: https://github.com/mirage/mirage/issues/229